 When conditions are right, I think the hikes and views at Hurricane Ridge are some of the best in Washington!
 When they’re not, the experience is still something you’ll be sure to remember.
 Take as much time as you can allow and explore some of the various hikes and trails and varying views of Mount Olympus and its endless brethren.

 Perhaps the second most popular destination for the nature photographer or enthusiast is the Hoh Rainforest.
-This place can be completely overrun in the summer months and there are only a couple trails to choose from, but there is a unique beauty to the rainforest provided by impossibly lush mosses that ignite in color as the sun passes through them.
+This place can be completely overrun in the summer months and there are only a couple of trails to choose from.
+However, there is a unique beauty to the rainforest provided by impossibly lush mosses that ignite in color as the sun passes through them.

 In addition to the trees and mosses, keep your eyes open for the insects, fungi, and other life forms that you will not find anywhere outside of this ideal environment.
 Bright orange mushroom communities growing amongst green ferns while bright yellow banana slugs crawl through; the Hoh Rain Forest is simply teeming with life and opportunity for the photographer with an eye for detail!